reegis/deflex/docs/input_data.rst

     Region (e.g. DE01, DE02 or DE).

 level 1: ``str``
-    Specification of the series e.g. "district heating" for each region or "coal", "gas" for DE.
+    Name.
+Specification of the series e.g. `district heating`, `coal`, `gas`.
+    Except for `district heating` each combination of region and name must exist in the `decentralised heat` table.

-Decentralized heat
+Decentralised heat
 ++++++++++++++++++

 ``key:`` 'decentralised heat', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

 This sheet covers all heating technologies that are used to generate decentralized heat.
-A decentralized source can be treated regional (bioenergy, heat pump) or global (natural gas, oil, coal).
-All sources that are mentioned in *heat demands* must be here except district heating which is covered in the next sheet.
+In this context decentralised does not mean regional it represents the large group of independent heating systems.
+If there is no specific reason to define a heating system regional they should be defined globally.

 +------+------+------------+--------+---------------+
 |      |      | efficiency | source | source region |